-I’ve got a lot of business travel coming up this month (which you can get the details of at the bottom of this post), and I wanted to share what I get out of attending conferences and learning events.
+I wanted to share what I get out of attending conferences and learning events.
 I’ve attended quite a few conferences for crafters and creatives in the last few years, and they’ve all been good experiences.

 Are you wondering why you should leave the comfort and safety of your usual work routine to get to know some new folks?
 Here’s why that’s a good idea.